noxiousatmosphere/noxiousatmosphere.github.io/tournamentguide/tournament_day.md

 When the last round before lunch is complete, upload your stats so far to the tournament database so players can view them during their lunch break.

 **Very important note:** You won't be able to announce winners or set up final matches until you've compiled the scores from every preliminary round.
-Hence, it is crucial that you've compiled every previous round by the time the last preliminary round is wrapping up.
+Hence, it is crucial that you've compiled every previous round **before** the preliminary round finishes.
 This will minimize the delay before final matches and the awards ceremony.
-* For example: if your tournament is a nine-game round robin, you should have every match from rounds 1-8 compiled by the time round #9 finishes.
+* For example: if your tournament is a nine-game round robin, you need to have compiled every match from rounds 1-8  before round #9 finishes.
 This way, you only need to add the four or five games from round #9 for your stats to be done.

 No one can play until these statistics are compiled, so make sure this does not catch you by surprise!